relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/05 - Working with Data in Python/main.md

 &nbsp;

 The **open()** function requires two arguments:  the name of the file as a string and the mode that you want to open the file.
 In the preceding example, it opens the file in read mode.
-There are numerous options you can use when you set mode, and oyu can combine them in some cases to fine-tune how you want Python to handle the file.
+There are numerous options you can use when you set mode, and you can combine them in some cases to fine-tune how you want Python to handle the file.
 The following are some of the options:

 -   **r**:  Open for reading (default)
 -   **w**:  Open for writing, truncating the file first